usnistgov/git-novice-MSE/_episodes/04-changes.md

 > > ~~~
 > > {: .language-bash}
 > > ~~~
-> > Venus is a nice planet and I definitely should consider it as a base.
+> > Venus is a nice planet and we definitely should consider it.
 > > ~~~
 > > {: .output}
 > > Now you can add both files to the staging area.
 We can do that in one line: